Türkiye-Syria earthquake one year after

 Uncle Ömer

 Uncle Ömer is from the Boğaziçi neighbourhood in Islahiye, Türkiye.
-He lives in a Better Shelter unit provided by CARE, and donated by the IKEA Foundation, with his wife and 30-year-old son.
+He lives in a Better Shelter unit provided by CARE and donated by the IKEA Foundation with his wife and 30-year-old son.

 “My house is majorly damaged and will be demolished.
 Thankfully, we received this shelter.
-May God bless all crafters and donors, and may God rest the deceased in peace, and bless those who survived.
+May God bless all crafters and donors, and may God rest the deceased in peace, and may God bless those who survived.

 Immediately after the earthquake of that cold night on February 6th, we had to stay outside for five to six days.
 We could not find shelter.
 At first, we found some tents, but thankfully, we soon received this shelter, which is better than a container.